HiterretiH/osu_autohost/README.md

 All configuration related to rooms stored in `rooms.yaml`.
 This file automatically updates when the program is running, so you can adjust room settings even if the bot is working.

+Also, please note that every user can create only 4 existing in the same time tournament rooms.

 Sample configuration:

 ```yaml